thofisch/doc-api/docs/representations.md

 > Note that although custom media types improve protocol-level visibility, existing protocol-level tools for monitoring, filtering, or routing HTTP traffic pay little or no attention to media types.
 Hence, using custom media types only for the sake of protocol-level visibility is not necessary.

-    #### *XML Representations*

-    *TBD*

-    *Suggested topics:*<br/>
-    *Atom resources, AtomPub Service, category documents, AtomPub for feed and entry resources, media resources*

 #### JSON Representations

-    ### MUST: Use JSON to Encode Structured Data

-    Use JSON-encoded body payload for transferring structured data.
-The JSON payload must follow RFC-7159 by having (if possible) a serialized object as the top-level structure, since it would allow for future extension.
-This also applies for collection resources where one naturally would assume an array.
-See the pagination section for an example.

-    ### SHOULD:: Prefer standard Media type name application/json

-    Previously, this guideline allowed the use of custom media types like application/x.zalando.article+json.
-This usage is not recommended anymore and should be avoided, except where it is necessary for cases of media type versioning.
-Instead, the standard media type name application/json (or application/problem+json for HTTP error details) should be used for JSON-formatted data.

-    Custom media types with subtypes beginning with x bring no advantage compared to the standard media type for JSON, and make automated processing more difficult.
-They are also discouraged by RFC 6838.

-    ### MAY: Use non JSON Media Types for Binary Data or Alternative Content Representations

-    Other media types may be used in following cases:

-    Transferring binary data or data whose structure is not relevant.
-This is the case if payload structure is not interpreted and consumed by clients as is.
-Example of such use case is downloading images in formats JPG, PNG, GIF.
-    In addition to JSON version alternative data representations (e.g. in formats PDF, DOC, XML) may be made available through content negotiation.

-    # Use JSON (when possible)

-    JSON, or the JavaScript Object Notation format allows for the quick serialization and deserialization of objects.
+    Use JSON (when possible): JSON, or the JavaScript Object Notation format allows for the quick serialization and deserialization of objects.
 JSON provides a compact format for accessing data, minimalizing the data transfer required while also offering broader language support than XML.
 These advantages have made it the format of choice for many developers and the leading format for use within REST APIs.
 Again, you'll want to choose the format that is best for your clients, but in the event that you're encoding objects as XML, I would strongly suggest also offering JSON as an alternative as the serialization is fairly quick and painless.
 Keep in mind that one of the advantages to REST is that it is not limited to a single content type, and can return multiple formats if desired.

+    Use JSON to Encode Structured Data: Use JSON-encoded body payload for transferring structured data.
+The JSON payload must follow RFC-7159 by having (if possible)a serialized object as the top-level structure, since it would allow for future extension.
+This also applies for collection resources where one naturally would assume an array.

+    Prefer standard Media type name application/json: Previously, this guideline allowed the use of custom media types like application/x.zalando.article+json.
+This usage is not recommended anymore and should be avoided, except where it is necessary for cases of media type versioning.
+Instead, the standard media type name application/json (or application/problem+json for HTTP error details) should be used for JSON-formatted data.

     ## JSON Guidelines

-    These guidelines provides recommendations for defining JSON data at Zalando.
-JSON here refers to RFC 7159 (which updates RFC 4627), the "application/json" media type and custom JSON media types defined for APIs.
-The guidelines clarifies some specific cases to allow Zalando JSON data to have an idiomatic form across teams and services.

-    ### MUST: Use Consistent Property Names
+    - Use Consistent Property Names

-    ### MUST: Property names must be snake_case (and never camelCase).
+    - Property names must be snake_case (and never camelCase).
 No established industry standard exists.
 It's essential to establish a consistent look and feel such that JSON looks as if it came from the same hand.

-    ### MUST: Property names must be an ASCII subset

-    Property names are restricted to ASCII encoded strings.
+    - Property names must be an ASCII subset: Property names are restricted to ASCII encoded strings.
 The first character must be a letter, an underscore or a dollar sign, and subsequent characters can be a letter, an underscore, a dollar sign, or a number.

-    ### SHOULD:: Array names should be pluralized

-    To indicate they contain multiple values prefer to pluralize array names.
+    - Array names should be pluralized to indicate they contain multiple values prefer to pluralize array names.
 This implies that object names should in turn be singular.

-    ### MUST: Use Consistent Property Values
+    - Use Consistent Property Values

-    ### MUST: Boolean property values must not be null
+    - Boolean property values must not be null.

-    Schema based JSON properties that are by design booleans must not be presented as nulls.
 A boolean is essentially a closed enumeration of two values, true and false.
-If the content has a meaningful null value, strongly prefer to replace the boolean with enumeration of named values or statuses - for example accepted\_terms\_and\_conditions with true or false can be replaced with terms\_and\_conditions with values yes, no and unknown.
+If the content has a meaningful null value, strongly prefer to replace the boolean with enumeration of named values or statuses

-    ### SHOULD:: Null values should have their fields removed

-    Swagger/OpenAPI, which is in common use, doesn't support null field values (it does allow omitting that field completely if it is not marked as required).
+    - Null values should have their fields removed: Swagger/OpenAPI, which is in common use, doesn't support null field values (it does allow omitting that field completely if it is not marked as required).
 However that doesn't prevent clients and servers sending and receiving those fields with null values.
 Also, in some cases null may be a meaningful value - for example, JSON Merge Patch RFC 7382) using null to indicate property deletion.

-    ### SHOULD:: Empty array values should not be null
+    - Empty array values should not be null.
 Empty array values can unambiguously be represented as the the empty list, [].

-    ### SHOULD:: Enumerations should be represented as Strings
+    - Enumerations should be represented as Strings.
 Strings are a reasonable target for values that are by design enumerations.

-    ### MUST: Use common field names and semantics
+    - Use common field names and semantics.
 There exist a variety of field types that are required in multiple places.
 To achieve consistency across all API implementations, you must use common field names and semantics whenever applicable.

-    Generic Fields

 There are some data fields that come up again and again in API data:

-    id: the identity of the object.
+        - id: the identity of the object.
 If used, IDs must opaque strings and not numbers.
 IDs are unique within some documented context, are stable and don't change for a given object once assigned, and are never recycled cross entities.

-    xyz_id: an attribute within one object holding the identifier of another object must use a name that corresponds to the type of the referenced object or the relationship to the referenced object followed by _id (e.g. customer_id not customer_number; parent_node_id for the reference to a parent node from a child node, even if both have the type Node)
+        - xyz_id: an attribute within one object holding the identifier of another object must use a name that corresponds to the type of the referenced object or the relationship to the referenced object followed by _id (e.g. customer_id not customer_number; parent_node_id for the reference to a parent node from a child node, even if both have the type Node)

-    created: when the object was created.
+        - created: when the object was created.
 If used, this must be a date-time construct.

-    modified: when the object was updated.
+        - modified: when the object was updated.
 If used, this must be a date-time construct.

-    type: the kind of thing this object is.
+        - type: the kind of thing this object is.
 If used, the type of this field should be a string.
 Types allow runtime information on the entity provided that otherwise requires examining the Open API file.
     These properties are not always strictly necessary, but making them idiomatic allows API client developers to build up a common understanding of Zalando's resources.
 There is very little utility for API consumers in having different names or value types for these fields across APIs.

 - **DO** include a *self* link to the resource in each representation.